-1.1 Natural hazards shall be considered an integral part of the safety demonstration of the plant (including spent fuel storage).
+T1.1 Natural hazards shall be considered an integral part of the safety demonstration of the plant (including spent fuel storage).
 Threats from natural hazards shall be removed or minimised as far as reasonably practicable for all operational plant states.
-To achieve this, assessments of the design basis and design extension conditions78 shall be performed to identify needs and opportunities for improvement.
+The safety demonstration in relation to natural hazards shall include assessments of the design basis and design extension conditions77 with the aim to identify needs and opportunities for improvement.

-2. Identification of natural hazards
+T2.
+Identification of natural hazards

-- 2.1 All natural hazards that might affect the site shall be identified, including any related hazards (e.g. earthquake and tsunami).
+- T2.1 All natural hazards that might affect the site shall be identified, including any related hazards (e.g. earthquake and tsunami).
 Justification shall be provided that the compiled list of natural hazards is complete and relevant to the site.

-- 2.2 Natural hazards shall include:
+- T2.2 Natural hazards shall include:

 - Geological hazards;

 - Seismotectonic hazards;

 - Meteorological hazards;

 - Hydrological hazards;

 - Biological phenomena;

 - Forest fire.

-3. Site specific natural hazard screening and assessment
+T3.
+Site specific natural hazard screening and assessment

-- 3.1 Natural hazards identified as potentially affecting the site can be screened out on the basis of being incapable of posing a physical threat or being extremely unlikely with a high degree of confidence.
-Care shall be taken not to exclude hazards which in combination with other hazards79 have the potential to pose a threat to the facility.
+- T3.1 Natural hazards identified as potentially affecting the site can be screened out on the basis of being incapable of posing a physical threat or being extremely unlikely with a high degree of confidence.
+Care shall be taken not to exclude hazards which in combination with other hazards78 have the potential to pose a threat to the facility.
 The screening process shall be based on conservative assumptions.
-The arguments in support of the screening process shall be justified. - 3.2 For all natural hazards that have not been screened out, hazard assessments shall be performed using deterministic and, as far as the current state of science and technology permits, probabilistic elements.
-This shall take into account all available data, and produce a relationship between the hazards severity (e.g. magnitude and duration) and exceedance frequency, where practicable.
-The maximum credible hazard severity shall be determined where this is practicable. - 3.3 The following shall apply to hazard assessments. - The hazard assessment shall be based on all relevant site and regional data.
-Particular attention shall be given to extending the data available to include beyond recorded and historical data. - Special consideration shall be given to hazards that change with time. - The methods and assumptions used shall be justified.
-Uncertainties affecting the results of the hazard assessments shall be evaluated.
+The arguments in support of the screening process shall be justified. - T3.2 For all natural hazards that have not been screened out, hazard assessments shall be performed using deterministic and, as far as practicable, probabilistic methods taking into account the current state of science and technology.
+This shall take into account all relevant available data, and produce a relationship between the hazards severity (e.g. magnitude and duration) and exceedance frequency, where practicable.
+The maximum credible hazard severity shall be determined where this is practicable.

-78 Design extension conditions could result from natural events exceeding the design basis events or from events leading to conditions not included in the design basis accidents.
+77 Design extension conditions could result from natural events exceeding the design basis events or from events leading to conditions not included in the design basis accidents.

-79 This could include other natural hazards, internal hazards or human induced hazards.
+78 This could include other natural hazards, internal hazards or human induced hazards.
+Consequential hazards and causally linked hazards shall be considered, as well as random combinations of relatively frequent hazards.